-Why you are unhappy with the regulator's decision
+Why the complainants are unhappy with the regulator's decision

-4. You consider that the FCA has failed in its duty to act in a timely and effective manner, especially in response to information supplied by a senior whistleblower in January 2011.
-You say in particular that you would not have made further investments in the Fund in October 2011 if you had known there were concerns about it.
-In view of this you consider that the FCA has acted in bad faith.
+4. The complainants consider that the FCA has failed in its duty to act in a timely and effective manner, especially in response to information supplied by a senior whistleblower in January 2011.
+They say in particular that they would not have made further investments in the Fund in October 2011 if they had known there were concerns about it.
+In view of this they consider that the FCA has acted in bad faith.